playportal-studio/PPSDK-Unity/README.md

 The playPORTAL SDK, as supported with this Unity plugin, provides a simple mechanism for achieving COPPA compliance in Unity games.
 This README will cover the basics of getting started with this plugin.

-### iOS
+### Preparation
-	* Download this git repo
+	* Download / clone this git repo to your Unity dev computer

-#### Add files to project
+	* Identify that dynepic-ppsdk.unitypackage is in the repo

-	* Create a Assets/Plugins/iOS directory (if it doesn't exist) in your Unity project
+#### Open your Unity project
+	* Select from Unity menu: "Assets" --> "Import Package" --> "Custom Package"
-	* Copy the UnityBindings.m file into that directory
+	* Choose the dynepic-ppsdk.unitypackage
-	* Copy the PlayPortalController.cs file into your scripts directory (in Unity) so that it can be accessed by your PlayerController.cs file.
+	* Answer the dialog questions to "Import All" of the package contents to the suggested location in Unity

 #### Unity Player Settings
 	* In the top level settings, select the iphone icon
 	* In your Player Settings, make the following changes:
     	Other Settings:
     		- Add Supported URL Schemes: Size:1 and Element 0: ProductName
-      		- Set Scripting Backend is: IL2CPP
+      		- Insure Scripting Backend is: IL2CPP
       		- Check Automatically Sign
-			- Enter the name of your Apple Dev Team
+			- Enter the name of your Apple Dev Team (this can be done in Xcode as well)

 #### Build and Run
 	* Tap Build and Run
 	* when Unity completes this step, it should have launched Xcode

 #### In Xcode
-    * Add the PPSDK framework (see instructions below) to the Classes Folder
-    * Verify that the UnityBindings.m file is in the Libraries/Plugins/iOS folder
     * Select Targets/Unity-iPhone --> Build Phases
-    * Add the following frameworks by tapping --> Link Binary with Libraries
+    * Add the following frameworks by tapping --> Link Binary with Libraries, the "+" for each of:
        - Security.framework
        - Webkit.framework
        - MobileCoreServices.framework
        - SafariServices.framework

-     - Select Targets/Unity-iPhone --> Info
-     - Expand the URL Types()
-       - Add 1 row with Identifier: NameFrom_PlayPortal_App_Config  and  URL Schemes: "Same name as Id"

-     - Select an attached target
+     - Select an attached target device
-     - Tap "run"
+     - Tap "Play button" (run)
-     - App should build
+     - App should build and run on the attached iOS device
+     - If Xcode generates an error regarding Objective-c exceptions; fix in Xcode, by selecting "Project" / "Unity-iPhone" and search for "exception".
+Set "Enable Objective-C Exceptions" to "Yes".
+	* Tap "Play" button again

 -----